vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/introduction.md

 <!-- TODO.
 We could do a picture of the matrix -->

-## Executor and zkASM
+## Executor, zkASM and zkProver

-The task of creating the execution trace is performed by a component called the "Executor".
+The task of creating the execution trace is performed by a component called the **executor**.
-The Executor takes as inputs the transactions of a batch, a ChainID, the root of a Merkle tree representing the previous state of the zkEVM in that chain and the root of the new state after executing the transactions.
+The executor takes as inputs the transactions of a batch, a ChainID, the root of a Merkle tree representing the previous state of the zkEVM in that chain and the root of the new state after executing the transactions.
 Additionally, the executor gets values